How Can You Achieve Maximum Results with Minimum Effort?

-In a recent conversation I said something differently that I've said several times in the past, I said:
+In a recent conversation, I said something differently than I've said several times in the past, I said:

-Now marinate on that for a second.
-Seems that on the surface it's very easy to understand, but what I've noticed, is that the first thing that people say when they are in a relationship and having difficulty is "I'm trying".
+Now, marinate on that for a second.
+On the surface, it seems very easy to understand, but I've noticed that the first thing people say when they are in a relationship and having difficulty is, "I'm trying."

 How many times have you said, "I'm trying" in the past?

-Whether it be trying to work on compromise, trying to fix something/work out an issue, or trying to make it better; we often associate trying with effort in relationships that essentially require very little effort!
+Whether we are trying to work on a compromise, fix something/work out an issue, or make it better, we often associate trying with effort in relationships that essentially require very little effort!

 When you have learned how you love (and can articulate that to others), when you can recognize the role of acceptance in relationships (acceptance of yourself and others) and the importance of attraction, everything is effortless.

-You will find that you get lost in the days of bliss by just doing what you want to do, and not trying to do things to make it better...
+You will find that you get lost in bliss by just doing what you want and not trying to do things to improve it...

 Do you see where I am going with this?